kwamelaryea/kwame-site/content/pages/index.md

             textAlign: left
             justifyContent: center
         type: FeaturedItem
-      - title: "Web3\_ Products"
+      - title: Play That Stays With You
-        subtitle: Democratised Access
+        subtitle: ''
         text: >
-          There is now a world of decentralised storage, compute, video hosting, and social platforms.
-Each with their own cultures, communities and benefits.
-We can help you navigate.
+          We design with soul, crafting moments that hit like a perfect song.
+          Intuitive, immersive, and true to what players crave.
         image:
           url: /images/icon3.svg
           altText: Featured icon three